XPRIZE/GLEXP-Team-Chimple-goa/FillMe/readMe.txt

-extract assets rar first before running the game.
+extract assets.rar in first before running the game.